Bandits with Knapsacks: Introduction

-Both papers~\cite{AgrawalDevanur-ec14,cBwK-colt14} take advantage of various techniques developed in this paper.
+Both \citet{AgrawalDevanur-ec14} and \citet{cBwK-colt14} take advantage of various techniques developed in this paper.
 First, both papers use (a generalization of) linear relaxations from Section~\ref{sec:lp}.
-In fact, the two claims in Section~\ref{sec:lp} are directly used in~\cite{cBwK-colt14} to derive the corresponding statements for the contextual version.
-Second, both papers re-use ideas from \kMAB.
-The algorithm and analysis in~\cite{cBwK-colt14} builds on the design and analysis of our algorithm, and merges them with a technique from prior work on contextual bandits \cite{policy_elim}.
-The analysis in \cite{AgrawalDevanur-ec14} relies on our technique for bounding deviations.
-Third, the analysis of discretization errors in~\cite{cBwK-colt14} uses a technique from Section~\ref{sec:discretization}.
+In fact, the two claims in Section~\ref{sec:lp} are directly used in~\citet{cBwK-colt14} to derive the corresponding statements for the contextual version.
+Second, \citet{cBwK-colt14} build on the design and analysis of \kMAB, and merging them with a technique from prior work on contextual bandits \citep{policy_elim}.
+Third, the analysis of one of the algorithms in \citet{AgrawalDevanur-ec14} relies on the bound on error terms (Lemma~\ref{lem:vector-conf}) from our analysis of \pdbwk.
+Fourth, the analysis of discretization errors in \citet{cBwK-colt14} uses a technique from Section~\ref{sec:discretization}.